Anonymous Gambling Self-Check

 Quick, private, and 100% anonymous.
 Nothing is saved or shared.

 This self-check is not a medical diagnosis, but it can highlight signs of risky play.
-If you are worried about your gambling, please call the free National Responsible Gambling Helpline: 0800 006 008.
-You can also visit our Responsible Gambling page for more tools and support.
+If you are worried about your gambling, please visit the National Responsible Gambling Programme website or call the Helpline: 0800 006 008.
+You can also browse Betline’s Responsible Gambling guides section.
+Help is available.
+Winners know when to stop.

-This self-check is anonymous.
+This problem gambling self-check is anonymous.
 Results are for personal awareness only and not a diagnosis.

 How This Self-Check Works